ahmedwael19/CIE425---Convolutional-Channel-Coding-with-Source-Coding/README.md

 3. Decode the encoded stream block by block
     - Calculate the output of each of the different branches are the are equal to 2n where n is equal to the output size over the input size.
+    - For each K bits, calculate 2n hamming distances corresponding the different branches by summing the different bits.
+    - Calculate the hamming distance for each node by comparing the accumulated distances of the branches leading to this node.
+    - Loop from the end of the trellis to the beginning of it, and get the current state and the previous state, which can lead to finding the decoded bit.
+4. Calculate the bit error rate by summing all the different bits of the decoded versus the input streams, and divide by the input size.
+5. Compare the performance of the uncoded code versus the convolutional code.
+6. All this is integrated with the source coding from [Huffman project](https://github.com/ahmedwael19/CIE425---Huffman-Algorithm).
 ## SNR vs BER

 For the attached example, the SNR vs BER for both the encoding with the convoluational encoding and without the convolutional encoding can be generated in a MATLAB as following :